orangebutblue/WFRP-e4e-4e-FVTT/README.md

 # Eye for An Eye

-Content for the [WFRP4e system](https://github.com/CatoThe1stElder/WFRP-4th-Edition-FoundryVTT) to be used with the [Foundry Virtual Tabletop](https://foundryvtt.com/).
+Content for the [WFRP4e system](https://github.com/moo-man/WFRP4e-FoundryVTT) to be used with the [Foundry Virtual Tabletop](https://foundryvtt.com/).
 Based on the  *Eye for an Eye* adventure, converted from Warhammer Fantasy Roleplay 3rd Edition for Warhammer Fantasy Roleplay 4th Edition published by Cubicle 7.

-[The 30+ page 4E conversion for the module can be downloaded for free here](https://perilousrealm.itch.io/eye) so you should have all the resources you need to bring Grunewald Lodge to life with that and this pack.
+[The 30+ page 4E conversion for the module can be downloaded for free here (website offline) so you should have all the resources you need to bring Grunewald Lodge to life with that and this pack.

 ## Contents
 * Actors from the module.